joseph-flinn/site/frontend/posts/scalable-dev-clients.md

 The config endpoint would be loaded on the first call to the server.
 If the endpoint is not called with every call, a mechanism for updating the locally stored config via a TTL is required.
-Since the endpoint is being hosted by the server, the same 12 Factor App approaches to configuration and deployment applies.
+Since the endpoint is being hosted by the server, the same 12 Factor App approaches to configuration and deployment apply.
 This approach enables runtime configuration of clients even though most frameworks do not provide a native way of doing so.

-Using a configuration endpoint built into the server portion of a clients-server architecture delivers many different benefits; especially for any software that includes a number of different types of clients.
+Using a configuration endpoint built into the server portion of a client-server architecture delivers many different benefits; especially for any software that includes a number of different types of clients.
 It enables runtime configuration for clients.
 It enables extremely flexible but clean feature flagging.
 And it enables easy backwards compatibility testing which is super important for any non-web client since publishing is not instant and they will need